hughjonesd/book/index.md

-*Wyclif's Dust* is a book of history.
-It reinterprets the history of the West, from the invention of the printing press to the present day.
+*Wyclif's Dust: Western Cultures from the Printing Press to the Present* reinterprets the history of the West, from the invention of the printing press to the present day.

 > Western nations suffer from severe social problems, rising populism and